aaron-sandoval/generative_social_choice/README.md

 2. Install dependencies: `pipenv install`
 3. Create a file `OPENAI_API_KEY` in `utils/`, and write in it your (personal) API key.

+TODO Adjust instructions to use poetry instead of pipenv

 # Overview of repo

 - `data/` has all cleaned and anonymized data associated with the experiments in the paper: